Introduction to Model-Based Derivative-Free Optimization: Incremental Geometry Improvement

+If we could construct linear interpolation models to give $\kappam$ independent of $n$ as in \corref{cor_fully_linear_wcc_improved}, \thmref{thm_wcc_self_correcting} with $G_{\max} = \bigO(n\log n)$ gives an evaluation complexity bound that is slightly worse than \corref{cor_fully_linear_wcc_improved} by a factor of $\bigO(\log n)$.
+We can both make $\kappam$ independent of $n$ and remove the $\bigO(\log n)$ factor from the complexity bound by \emph{excluding} the Lagrange polynomial associated with the current iterate $\bx_k$ in the $\Lambda$-poisedness requirement (i.e.~by modifying \defref{def_lebesgue_lambda_poised}) \cite{Chaudhry2025}.
+In general, if the interpolation set is updated well on (very) successful iterations---see \remref{rem_incr_update_ideas}---then $\kappam$ and $G_{\max}$ are usually small and the approach of \algref{alg_self_correcting} is efficient in practice.

-\begin{remark} On (very) successful iterations, we have a flexible choice in how to update the model (line~\ref{ln_generic_update} of \algref{alg_self_correcting}).
+\begin{remark} On (very) successful iterations, we have a flexible choice in how to update the \minorrev{interpolation set} (line~\ref{ln_generic_update} of \algref{alg_self_correcting}).
 A simple way to do this would be $\mathcal{Y}_{k+1} = \mathcal{Y}_k \setminus \{\by_{k,i_k}\} \cup \{\bx_{k+1}\}$, where $i_k$ is any index such that $\ell_{k,i_k}(\bx_{k+1}) \neq 0$, which must exist by \eqref{eq_lagrange_partition_unity}.
-Usually, all Lagrange polynomials will be nonzero at $\bx_{k+1}$, and so, motivated by the geometry improving procedure, a good choice might be to replace a point that is far from $\bx_{k+1}$ and/or improves the poisedness of the interpolation set (i.e.~$|\ell_{k,i_k}(\bx_{k+1})|$ is large, as in \algref{alg_geom_improvement}), for example
+Usually, all Lagrange polynomials will be nonzero at $\bx_{k+1}$, and so, motivated by the geometry improving procedure, a good choice might be to replace a point that is far from $\bx_{k+1}$ and/or improves the poisedness of the interpolation set (i.e.~$|\ell_{k,i_k}(\bx_{k+1})|$ is large, as in \algref{alg_geom_improvement}).
+For example, in \cite{Powell2002}, $i_k$ is selected as